jspinak/brobot/docs/docs/API/state structure/image-analysis.md

 that are meant to be unique and appear once but are found multiple times are problems.
 You should check out the screenshot and try to find the matches from the coordinates given in the image analysis.
-If changing or replacing the image is not possible, think about either defining the image's SearchArea to get rid of the other matches or using a different strategy to achieve you goal.
+If changing or replacing the image is not possible, think about either defining the image's SearchRegion to exclude the other matches or using a different strategy to achieve your goal.

 ### Image not found